chipsalliance/chisel/docs/src/explanations/connection-operators.md

 ## Concept 5: `<>`  works between things with at least one known flow (An IO or child's IO).

-If there is at least one known flow what will <> do?
-This will be showed using the experiment code.
+If there is at least one known flow what will `<>` do?
+This will be shown using the experiment code below:
 ( Scastie link for the experiment:https://scastie.scala-lang.org/Shorla/gKx9ReLVTTqDTk9vmw5ozg)

 ```scala mdoc:silent:reset